What is an Emery Cloth – Uses and Different Grades

 emery cloth grades and uses

-Emery is a naturally occurring dark mineral (or rock) comprising impure crystalline aluminum oxide mixed with iron, silicon, and other elements.
-It also includes small amounts of clay and other silicate materials, such as kaolinite, that are utilized in powder or grain form to polish and grind.
+It also includes small amounts of clay and other silicate materials, such as kaolinite, which are used in powder or granular form to polish and grind.

 Emery cloth used to be made from milled emery rock and was bonded to paper with animal-based glues.
 Nowadays, synthetic adhesives and silicon carbide are used instead of emery, as these materials are harder and longer-lasting.